arlav/ArtToken/README.md

 It re-uses code from OpenZeppelin, specifically:

-the ERC721 contract for the ERC721 and token implementation the PullPayment contract to bypass the re-ntrance security issue the Ownable contact to allow for ownership of the contract and a circuit breaker pattern implementation.
+the ERC721 contract for the ERC721 and token implementation the PullPayment contract to bypass the re-entrance security issue the ownable contact to allow for ownership of the contract and a circuit breaker pattern implementation.

 It has used the guide "NFT ERC721 Digital Art" by Bernard3000 (https://github.com/bernhard3000/nft-digital-marketplace)

 The project has been developed on MacOS and to work with it / replicate it you need to

 Install Truffle (https://www.trufflesuite.com/)
 Install Ganache (https://www.trufflesuite.com/ganache)